Applying for Accreditation

 - Determine if you will be billing under a specific provider’s NPI or the organization’s NPI and make sure the name of your program matches the name of the billing entity.

 - Please note: Medicare or AADE can audit you even if you are not billing for your services.
 Set a goal to see at least 10 patients per year, whether you are billing or not in order to have data to maintain accreditation.
-The items an auditor will look for during an audit are listed here: Auditor Checklist for 2017 Standards
+The items an auditor will look for during an audit are listed here: Auditor Checklist for 2017 Standards and Education Record (Chart) Review

 - Meet with your billing specialists to make sure you and they know what codes to use to bill for DSMES (G0108 and G0109) and that you understand CMS’s rules for coverage of diabetes education.